thanos-io/thanos/docs/components/receive.md

       --receive.replication-factor=1
                                  How many times to replicate incoming write requests.
+      --receive.replication-protocol=protobuf
+                                 The protocol to use for replicating
+                                 remote-write requests.
+One of protobuf,
+                                 capnproto
       --receive.split-tenant-label-name=""
                                  Label name through which the request will be split into multiple tenants.
 This takes